Facilities and features

 There is a car parking space immediately outside the church lych gate.

-A defibrillator is located in church on the rear window sill nearest the south door.
+A defibrillator is located in the church vestry.

 There is a level entrance to the church by the South Door.